 The border between the Papal State and the Granduchy of Tuscany along Via Cassia was established in 1624 when the County of Santa Fiora (a small town in Tuscany) was partitioned between the two states.
 Proceno, a small settlement on a hill to the west of Via Cassia was included in the Papal State.
 The County of Santa Fiora was the last remnant of a sort of independent state established by the Aldobrandeschi family in the XIth century and which for some time included Toscanella (Tuscania) in northern Latium.

 In 1439 the County of Santa Fiora was inherited by the Sforza, a powerful family from Milan.
 When the fortunes of the family in northern Italy declined, the Sforza branch of Santa Fiora established family ties with the Farnese, a family owning several fiefdoms in northern Latium.
 Bosio II Sforza married Costanza Farnese, natural daughter of Cardinal Alessandro Farnese seniore who in 1534 was elected Pope Paul III.
 One of the first decisions of the pope was to appoint his sixteen-year-old grandson Guido Ascanio Sforza cardinal (he was already bishop of Montefiascone and Corneto from the age of ten).

 In 1550 Cardinal Guido Ascanio Sforza decided to build a grand palace in otherwise lacklustre Proceno.
 There is no documented evidence of the architect who designed the palace, although the portal is thought to have been built on the basis of a sketch by Antonio da Sangallo.
 Cardinal Sforza had in mind to utilize the palace as a venue for hosting guests, but he probably did not have many opportunities to do so.
 In 1555 he was briefly imprisoned by Pope Paul IV who accused him of supporting the Spaniards with whom he was at war.
 Proceno in addition was too remote from Rome and the palace was not equipped with gardens and fountains as other residences of the Farnese, such as Caprarola.

-Palazzo Sforza: (left) coat of arms showing the rampant lion of the Sforza di Santa Fiora and the fleurs-de-lys of the Farnese; (right) window with the inscription Guido Ascanio Sforza
+Palazzo Sforza: (left) coat of arms showing the rampant lion holding a quince branch of the Sforza di Santa Fiora and the fleurs-de-lys of the Farnese; (right) window with the inscription Guido Ascanio Sforza